Spouses, Domestic Partners and Children

 Short-term child care can be found, for example, through these two organizations:

 - Väestöliitto – the Family Federation.
 The page is only in Finnish, but you can call them at +358 20 799 5656.
 They do regular child care, care for sick children, do housework etc.

 - Mannerheimin lastensuojeluliitto - The Mannerheim League for Child Welfare.
 They offer help with child care.
-The League’s child care service is meant to meet temporary and short term needs for child care assistance, around the clock, also on weekends.
+The League’s child care services are meant to meet temporary and short term needs for child care assistance.
+Their services are available around the clock and also on weekends.